-If you’re wondering how to make a cake mix taste better, this post is for you!
-Below you’ll find 10 boxed cake mix hacks to make your box cake taste like a bakery cake, recommendations on ingredient amounts and explanations on how each upgrade will affect your cake.
+If you're wondering how to make boxed cake better, this post is for you!
+Below you'll find 10 boxed cake mix hacks to make your box cake taste like a bakery cake, recommendations on ingredient amounts and explanations on how each upgrade will affect your cake.

 While I LOVE making a good cake from scratch, let's be honest: Sometimes you just need something easy.